 At Southborough we have an ongoing ambition to deliver both a high quality and a varied amount of PE and School sports for every child.
 We aim to develop confident, independent learners in a safe, competitive environment, ensuring all pupils have a secure understanding of PE and sport through enjoyment, teamwork and participation.
 In order to give every child, every chance to be active and informed of the importance of living a healthy life, we deliver 2 hours per week of PE throughout the school at present.
 In July 2019 our school was again recognised for its excellent delivery and provision of PE and Sport and we currently hold the Gold School Games Mark Award.
+Unfortunately, due to pandemic during the academic school year in 2020-2021 the Schools Games Mark was not awarded nationally, however our virtual sports achievements were recognised by our local Sports Partnership where we were awarded a Gold Sports Award.
 The key areas for development of the funding are Subject Leadership, Staff CPD opportunities, Healthy Living, Leadership and Sports clubs including School-club links and inter-school competition.
-With the PE premium funding we hope to apply for Platinum School Games status in 2020, something schools can only now do when a Gold School Games Mark is achieved in four consecutive consecutive years, as well as increase the participation and achievement within PE and School Sport at Southborough.
+With the PE premium funding we hope to apply for Platinum School Games status in 2022, something schools can only now do when a Gold School Games Mark is achieved in four consecutive consecutive years, as well as increase the participation and achievement within PE and School Sport at Southborough.

 We are building capacity and capability within our school to ensure that improvements made now will benefit current pupils and those joining the school in future years, this includes continuing professional development for the delivery of PE lessons and active play times, with specialist coaches providing bespoke training to teachers and TAs, together with working alongside classes to further improve the quality of PE in our school and ensure increased confidence, knowledge and skills of all staff in teaching PE and sport.
 This will improve the effectiveness of PE and sport teaching and embed physical activity across our school, whilst simultaneously extending current opportunities.

 We are raising the profile of PE and sport across the school as a tool for whole-school improvement through increased participation in competitive and non-competitive sporting events, e.g. cross country, team dance, gymnastics and agility events, as well as traditional team sports.
-After-school and lunchtime coaching and clubs is helping to broaden and increase pupil participation and improve confidence and skills.
-Additional support funded by the premium from Sprint PE has been allocated to increase the provision of out of school clubs, sports leaders, improve competition and fixture participation, increasing participation in gymnastics, improve lunch time activity and provide CPD for TAs and teachers.
+After-school and lunchtime coaching and clubs along with structured playground PE activities are all helping to broaden and increase pupil participation and improve confidence and skills.
+Additional support funded by the premium from Sprint PE has been allocated to increase the provision of out of school clubs, sports and play leaders, improve competition and fixture participation, increasing participation in gymnastics, improve lunch time activity and provide CPD for TAs/CDTAs and teachers.
 Additional equipment has been purchased to enhance the overall provision of PE and sport in our school.
 As well as the completion of work to further extend and improve Early Years Outdoor activity areas.

 Pupil ‘Sports Leaders’ receive ongoing training and mentoring from a specialist coach to increase confidence, knowledge and skills and help peer support and engage children who will benefit from increased activity during lunch times.
 Pupil ‘Sports Leaders’ also benefit from mentoring others and developing their planning, organisational and leadership skills.